Most Famous Greek Statues & Where To Find Them

 The Charioteer of Delphi, Delphi Archaeology Museum, Delphi

-This statue is made out of bronze and was found in 1896 in Delphi.
+This statue is made of bronze and was found in Delphi in 1896.
 You might also hear this statue named ‘The Reign Holder,’ it is thought to have been created as a nod to the Polyzalus Victoria at the Pythian Games.
 This sculpture was nearly destroyed in a rockfall but was fortunately recovered in time.

-Dating back to 470 BCE, this sculpture is made of terracotta and shows Zeus on his way to Mount Olympus, carrying Ganymede.
+Dating back to 470 BCE, this sculpture is made of terracotta and shows Zeus carrying Ganymede on his way to Mount Olympus.
 It is pretty large, created to be a direct depiction, and therefore life-sized.
 It’s a statute of importance because it’s pretty unusual for its time, but it’s also thought to have been made between two different eras, which might explain its construction differences.

 Visiting this statue is a must.
 It is huge and obviously depicts Zeus, the Greek God.
 The original figure was 12 meters in height and was created by Phidias, a famous sculptor of the time.
 It dates back to 435 BCE and is made of bronze, gold, ivory, and ebony.